markisrt4/mrtechforge.github.io/guides/start-here/index.md

 - smarter habits
 - and peace of mind

-Whether you're a beginner or someone returning after years in the Google ecosystem, this guide gives you the foundations.
+Whether you’re a beginner or someone returning after years in the Google ecosystem, this guide gives you the foundations.

 ---